Tybosis/js_data_structures/README.md

 ### Stack

-The stack.js file contains my implementation of a [stack](http://en.wikipedia.org/wiki/Stack_%28abstract_data_type%29) in JavaScript, with push and pop methods.
+The stack.js file contains my implementation of a [stack](http://en.wikipedia.org/wiki/Stack_%28abstract_data_type%29) with push and pop methods.

+### Binary Search Tree

+The binary_search_tree.js file contains my implementation of a [binary search tree](http://en.wikipedia.org/wiki/Binary_search_tree) with an insert method and a contains method which takes a number as an argument, and returns true if the BST contains that number, and false if it does not.
+There is also a depth function that returns a number corresponding to the number of levels in the BST.
+The BST also has attributes which keep track of the size of the BST(aka the number of nodes), and the balance of the BST(0 if there are an eqaul number of left and right nodes, a positive integer if there are more left nodes, and a negative number if there are more right nodes).